TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

 You will see, the most of the codes are as same as the `Server.java`.
 ![client.java](/images/postImages/javaChatApp/10.png)

-Now, the `Client.java` also has two threads, one for sending data and the other for recieving data, they are implemented the same way as the `Server.java`'s threads.
+Now, the `Client.java` also has two threads, one for sending data and the other for receiving data, they are implemented the same way as the `Server.java`'s threads.

 `Sender Thread`
  ![SenderThread](/images/postImages/javaChatApp/11.png)